jengibre-agb/Anki-Styling-Template/README.md

-Anki template so it doesn't look as shitty
+Anki template so it doesn't look as crappy

 Some simple instructions are left in case anyone needs them, they're based on a simpler, older template but you can follow them and achieve the same result
 >Start with the back-front.txt file right here